 Finding Good Vendors: What to look for when building vendor relationships

-Last time we discussed the fundamental role of vendors in running a franchise business.
+Vendors play a fundamental role in running a franchise business.
 They're essential partners to your success.
 You will need all kinds of supplies of products and services to keep the doors open, customers coming and going, and cash registers ringing.
 Finding the right vendors is critical.

 Here is a list of 6 tips that will help you make the right vendor choices: